 I am interested in the work of the ABA Standing Committee on Paralegal Education because of its profound dedication to quality legal education and the paralegal profession.
 Serving on the Standing Committee and ABA Approval Commission has deepened my understanding of how and why paralegals are vital to our public good, legal community, and practice of law.
 What excites me the most is the ABA Standing Committee’s commitment to excellence!
 As one of my prior Paralegal Program graduates puts it, “my ABA approved education is the gold standard”.

 The ABA doesn’t just provide training tips for students.
 It focuses on educating “competent” paralegals.
 The core of the ABA Standing Committee’s Guidelines challenges us to be our best, serve the public well, and deliver “practical” paralegal education.
-I have learned that paralegals ARE the glue to the practice of law, and without them, attorneys lose focus and clients’ needs can sometimes go unmet.
-The Committee has inspired me to continue to volunteer and serve on our state’s Alternative Legal Models Task Force, and the Minnesota Supreme Court Legal Paraprofessional Implementation Project Committee.
-My work with the ABA Standing Committee has instilled a passion for the paralegal profession to increase the public’s access to justice, and to assist with the delivery of strong legal representation to our community.
+I have learned that paralegals provide glue to the practice of law, attorneys find focus with their assistance, and help meet their clients’ needs.
+The Standing Committee has inspired me to continue to volunteer and serve on our state’s bar and legal associations and has instilled a passion for the legal profession to increase the public’s access to justice, and the delivery of strong legal representation.